Tag Archives: colony 87

 The brief from Jon was to draw a “female, deep space pilot wearing flight suit covered with pockets, cabling, tubing etc. Hard-seal connection at neck, calves and forearms.
 Helmet is removed and under arm in classic pilot pose.
 Mature, but attractive – think Helen Mirren.
 One side of head is shaved.”

-My process is to created a reference sheet from all sorts of images I’ve collected from the internet and my own books; ranging from space suit designs by Fred Freeman of ex-Nazi rocket scientist Wernher Von Brown’s First Men to the Moon (1960) book, (Retro-future Space Suit) to actual space suits and movie space suits from science fiction films.
+My process is to created a reference sheet from all sorts of images I’ve collected from the internet and my own books; ranging from space suit designs by Fred Freeman of ex-Nazi rocket scientist Wernher Von Braun’s First Men to the Moon (1960) book to actual space suits and movie space suits from science fiction films.
 Then produce a sketch of my initial ideas to send to the client (in this case Jon Boyce).

 Related Images: